How to Become a Social Media Manager

 If you’ve built up a great portfolio – or just finished a social media course or bootcamp that allowed you to build up a great portfolio along the way – then you’re likely qualified to find a full-time position as a social media professional.

 A common entry-level position is Social Media Coordinator.
 Social Media Coordinators draft and post content, including tweets and status messages.
-The Social Media Coordinator is usually also responsible for setting up alerts to manage responses and monitoring what is being said about clients.
-They also work alongside management to set the strategy for how to respond.
-Indeed shows more than 13500 Social Media Coordinator positions open in the U.S., with hourly wages of up to $21.15.
+The Social Media Coordinator is usually also responsible for creating a social media calendar, setting up alerts to manage responses and monitoring what is being said about clients.
+They also work alongside management to determine social media strategies.
+Indeed shows more than 13,500 Social Media Coordinator positions open in the U.S., with hourly wages of up to $21.15.

 Duties differ based on a client’s needs.
 For example, some may focus more on contests to promote products, and others involve knowing more about competitors.
 Of course, Social Media Directors have the highest salaries, making over $66,000 on average in the U.S., with senior workers at big companies making much more.